 Flooding can occur in any relationship although it’s more common among couples and between parents and children.
 It’s not always the child flooding the parent; sometimes the parent’s emotional outburst floods the child.
 This is particularly true between parents and adolescents.

 Years ago I took a workshop from the Crisis Prevention Institute on non-violent crisis intervention.
-I learned that when a person has an emotional outburst, it usually only lasts 20 seconds.
-However, if we say anything, it can trigger another outburst and turn what would have been a 20-second outburst into an all out war.
+I learned that when a person has an emotional outburst, it usually only lasts 20-30 seconds.
+However, if we say anything, it can trigger another outburst and turn what would have been a 30-second outburst into an all out war.

-The goal is to stay quiet and calm during the outburst and not engage in any discussion until both of your heart rates have returned to normal.
+The goal is to stay quiet and calm during the outburst and not engage in any discussion until both of your heart rates return to normal.

 6 Steps to Dealing with an Emotionally Flooded Person